2020 First-generation Student Success Conference

 This conference will convene scholars and practitioners to discuss effective approaches to support and improve the outcomes of first-generation college students.

 The Center for First-generation Student Success launched in June 2017, with the mission of being the premier source of evidence-based practices, professional development, and knowledge creation for the higher education community to advance the success of first-generation students.
 In continuing this mission, the Center launched First Forward, the nation's first recognition program acknowledging higher education institutions for their commitment to first-generation student success.

-The application process for the 2020-21 First Forward cohort is now open!
+The application process for the 2020-21 First Forward cohort is now closed!
 Selected institutions will join an elite community of professionals prepared to share evidence-based practices and resources, troubleshoot challenges, generate knowledge, and continue to advance the success of first-generation students across the United States.

 To learn more, check out the recording from the First Forward Virtual Meeting.

 In addition to submitting a complete application by 11:59 PM ET on WEDNESDAY, DECEMBER 18, 2019, interested institutions must:

 Designate a minimum of two currently employed faculty and/or staff to serve as the institutional representatives to the program (additional faculty/staff are welcome to participate in programming);

 Commit to fulfilling the requirements outlined in the requirements of participation section below.